How to use Wagn

 Wagn also supports true file permissions, meaning that permissions are checked whenever a file is requested.

-Permission to update a given cards is based on its *update rules.
+Permission to update a given card is based on its *update rule.
 A new Wagn comes with several update rules, including these two:

 By "Layout cards", we mean cards that have the type "Layout".
 Since the set of "Layout cards" is narrower than the set of "all cards", the second rule overrides the first, and only Administrators are permitted to edit Layout cards.